saweast/resume/README.md

 # Vadym Lavorchuk
 #### front-end developer
 ___
 lavorchukvadim@gmail.com

 +380637634802

 skype: lavorchuk

 >My job, basically, was to develop a client side of web applications, using technologies such as: JavaScript, HTML / CSS.
 Also, there is experience with the front-end frameworks React and Angular.
+In development for more than 3 years.

 ## Skills
  - JavaScript (ECMAScript, jQuery, React, Angular)